Shubhank2002/Gema-Education-Technology-Private-Limited-assignment/README.md

 Score Ranges

--Score ≥ 8
+- Score ≥ 8

- → Excellent performance with dynamic control
+ .
+Excellent performance with dynamic control

   Score between 6 and 7.9

-  → Good performance with minor inaccuracies
+  .
+Good performance with minor inaccuracies

-  Score < 6
+- Score < 6

-  → Needs improvement
+  .
+Needs improvement

 ## Feedback Implementation

+ .
 Feedback messages are stored in a centralized configuration object (FEEDBACK_MAP).

+ .
 A helper function selects the correct feedback based on the score and category.

 ## Features

+.
 Overall Score (out of 9)
+.
 Skill-wise Scores
+.
 Pronunciation
+.
 Fluency
+.
 Vocabulary
 Grammar
 Progress bars for each skill
 Descriptive Feedback